boxwise/boxtribute/docs/graphql-api/README.md

 You can run `spectaql` in your local environment, or via a provided Docker image.
 Select one of the following acc. to your taste.

+First of all change the current directory to `docs/graphql-api/`.

 #### Local installation

 1. Run `npm install`